 - behaviours that challenge like self-harm, aggression, impulsivity and hyperactivity

-If you join as a member you will receive a membership pack with useful literature, updates of any social meetings, conferences and fundraising events that are going on!
+If you join as a member you will receive updates of any social meetings, conferences and fundraising events that are going on!
 Joining is quick, easy and free!

 – Direct any questions you have to the professionals

 – Provide emotional support – on the phone or in-person